Gruesome find on runway forces all flights to be diverted

-An airport was forced to divert flights and close down a tarmac, after a body was found on the runway.
+An airport was forced to divert flights and close down a runway, after a body was found on the tarmac.

 The body of a man was discovered on the runway at Murtala Muhammed International Airport in Lagos, Nigeria.